Urigo/tortilla/README.md

     $ tortilla manual render "step index"

 Renders and rebases specified step's manual.
 If you would like to render the root manual you can provide a `--root`.
 If you would like to render all manuals since the beginning of history you can provide a `--all` option.
 If no step is specified, the last manual will be rendered by default.

+#### Get Strict Mode

+    $ tortilla strict get

+Gets the current status of strict mode.
+By default, a newly initialized Tortilla project will be set to be in strict mode, which will restrict you doing from running git operations out side git's scope.

+#### Set Strict Mode

+    $ tortilla strict set "mode status"

+Sets the status of strict mode.
+Any falsy or truthy value will do.
+Once strict mode is set, an approval message will be printed to terminal.